Recurring Saturday Night Live characters and sketches introduced 2003–04

 The following is a list of recurring Saturday Night Live characters and sketches introduced between October 4, 2003, and May 15, 2004, the twenty-ninth season of SNL.

 The Barry Gibb Talk Show

 A Jimmy Fallon and Justin Timberlake sketch.
 Debuted October 11, 2003.

 Mascots

-Featured only in episodes where Justin Timberlake has hosted, Timberlake takes to the sidewalk as a costumed street advertiser (ex: man dressed as chicken to promote fried chicken chain) to upstage an existing street vendor in a competing business.
+Featured only in episodes where Justin Timberlake has either hosted, performed as musical guest, or both, Timberlake takes to the sidewalk as a costumed street advertiser (ex: man dressed as chicken to promote fried chicken chain) to upstage an existing street vendor in a competing business.
 Naturally, Timberlake outstages the previous person by parodying current contemporary hits (with his boombox), followed immediately by the signature slogan "Bring it on down to __ville".
 Debuted October 11, 2003.